-Following the establishment of the first MOOC platform in 2006, many other valuable ones have been created, some of which are Udemy, Coursera, edX, Udacity, etc.
+Following the establishment of the first MOOC platform in 2006, many other valuable ones have been created, including:

-What’s more, a good percentage of American graduates (52%) and undergraduates (39%) consider online learning better than classroom learning.
-Hence, there is a growing importance for e-learning in the US.
+A good percentage of American graduates (52%) and undergraduates (39%) consider online learning better than classroom learning.

-Statistics on the e-learning market size in 2020 indicate that mobile learning remains one of the fastest-growing markets in the sector.
-It has maintained an average steady growth rate of over 23% over the past years.
+Mobile learning remains one of the fastest-growing markets in the sector.
+It has maintained an average steady growth rate of over 20% over the past few years.

-4. Augmented and virtual reality (AR/VR) are key trends that could drive the e-learning sector forward in the next couple of years.
+4. AR and VR are key trends that could drive the e-learning sector forward in the next few years.

 5. The corporate e-learning market could increase by $38.09 billion between 2020 and 2024.